cifren/docker_proxy_example/README.md

 Go to the folder `proxy` and do a simple `make start`, and you are done !

+Create manually your docker network `nginx-proxy`, the command in order to do it. it should be suggested when you first start your project with `make start`.

 ### Start app1

 It is a php app, so the docker app will have to be started and that is all.

-Nothing more than a `make start` in app1 folder
+Nothing more than a `make start` in app1 folder.

-You can now access to `http://app1.local/`
+You can now access to `http://app1.local/`.

 ### Start app2

-Same as previous app1
+Same as previous app1.

-You can now access to `http://app2.local/`
+You can now access to `http://app2.local/`.

 ### Start app3

-Go to your app3 folder, execute `npm install` and a `make start`
+Go to your app3 folder, execute `npm install` and a `make start`.

-You can now access to `http://app3.local/`
+You can now access to `http://app3.local/`.

 ## How it is done